ceccopierangiolieugenio/pyTermTk/_sources/tutorial/002-layout.rst.txt

     import TermTk as ttk

-        # Set the VBoxLayout as defaut in the terminal widget
+        # Set the VBoxLayout as default in the terminal widget
     root = ttk.TTk(layout=ttk.TTkVBoxLayout())

         # Attach 4 buttons to the root widget